 Tips to Help

-Loppers will not help you a lot to cut all unnecessary things in your garden but, they will serve to cut those brushes and branches that other machines will not.
+Loppers will not help you a lot to cut all the unnecessary things in your garden.
+However, they will serve to cut those brushes and branches that other machines will not.
 So, take care of them, keep them cleaned and oiled and, do not forget to sharpen them.
-Thus, they will do the dirty work for you.
+This way, they will efficiently do the dirty work for you.